Badmashulu

-Badmashulu is a 2025 Telugu-language film directed by Shankar Cheguri.
-Main lead is Mahesh Chinthala, Vidya Sagar Karampuri, Muralidhar Goud, Deeksha Koteshwar, Kavitha Srirangam, Sudhakar Reddy Kethiri and Anjaiah N. Music scored by Teja Kunuru,edited by Gajjala Rakshith Kumar and camera by Vineeth Pabbathi.
+Badmashulu is a 2025 Indian Telugu-language film directed by Shankar Cheguri.
+The film stars Mahesh Chinthala, Vidya Sagar Karampuri, Muralidhar Goud, Deeksha Koteshwar, Kavitha Srirangam, Sudhakar Reddy Kethiri and Anjaiah N. Music scored by Teja Kunuru,edited by Gajjala Rakshith Kumar and camera by Vineeth Pabbathi.

 Plot

 The film is set in the fictional village of Kothulagudem and follows the lives of Tirupati, a trailer repairman, and Muthyalu, a barber two habitual drunkards known to the villagers as the "Badmaashulu."
 Often engaging in petty thefts to support their addictions, the pair show little concern for their families or responsibilities.
 Their reckless behavior continues even after they are arrested for a minor theft, as they cause trouble while in police custody.
 The situation escalates when a school computer containing important alumni data goes missing, and suspicion falls on the duo.
 With Constable Ramachander investigating the case, Tirupati and Muthyalu must confront their actions, assist in finding the real culprit, and begin a journey toward redemption.